 The ideal conditions are sunny with consistent moisture, so maybe a hollow at the lower part of a garden slope where natural moisture occurs, however not water logged areas.

-Propagation from fresh seed is possible and germination rates can be hight.
+The easiest method of propagation is by root division of established clumps.
+It is also possible from fresh seed, and germination rates can be high.
 Initial growth is slow as plants establish a root system.
-However you can also try root division of established clumps.

 From seed the plant will take around 3 – 4 years to flower although germination usually takes place in 2 – 3 weeks.
 Propagation by division of rhizomes is also possible and this usually provides flowers the same year.